-Providers are required to screen pregnant Participants for depression, both prenatally and postpartum, using a validated depression screening tool that is applicable for the provider's practice.
+Providers are required to screen pregnant Participants for depression, both prenatally and during the postpartum period (12 months after delivery), using a validated depression screening tool that is applicable for the provider's practice.

-➤ Note: DHS does not endorse a specific screening tool to assess depression.
+Note: DHS does not endorse a specific screening tool to assess depression.